tetratelabs/wazero/site/content/_index.md

 execute WebAssembly Modules (Wasm), which are most often binaries with a `.wasm` extension.

 wazero is the only zero dependency WebAssembly runtime written in Go.
-This means you can run code written in other languages that compile to WebAssembly modules.

 ## Example